Amsterdam-AI-Team/Accessible_Route_Planning/README.md

 * **Maximum curb height**
 * **Preference for walking or cycling**

+Demonstration data has been included to run the pipeline.

 The methods can serve as inspiration, or can be applied as-is under some specific assumptions:
 1. Usage in The Netherlands;
 2. Point clouds in LAS format and tiled following [specific rules](datasets); and